 - The Lhasa Apso (its parent breed) has a long history and has origins based in Tibet.
 They have been in existence since 800 AD.
 During this time they lived in the Himalayan Mountains with Tibetan Buddhists for centuries.

 - Studies have shown that Maltese dogs are good at spotting their owner’s emotions.
-In fact, the Maltese can create abstract representations of positive and negative emotion and determine how their owner is feeling.
+In fact, the Maltese can create abstract representations of positive and negative emotions and determine how their owner is feeling.
 This makes them an amazing breed who can do more than breeds of its size.

 Physical Traits of the Lhatese